 A bit about G0HVQ

-I was first attracted to radio during my early 'teens when CB was popular here in the UK, spent hours with friends and neighbours listening to far-off places.
+I was first attracted to radio when CB radio was popular here in the UK, spent hours with friends and neighbours listening to far-off places.
 Got my first amateur call G1EOB in 1983 - back in those days, that limited you to 144MHz and up.
 I really wanted to get onto the 6m band, so got the full G0HVQ call in 1987, which gave me 50MHz and HF.....but 50MHz was released to all UK amateurs 1 month later!
 Still, it was useful to have the Morse for working DX.

 I've always been interested in VHF.
 I've tended to concentrate on the 6m band, but have a recent renewed interest in 2m, since I moved to a good VHF QTH.
 I also like the 10m band at solar maximum and the 17m at solar minimum.